How to Choose the Best Meta Ads Agency in 2026

 Schedule a Free Meta Ads Strategy Consultation

-Here at Flighted, we've crafted our entire business model around meeting the "green flags" outlined in this article.
+Here at Flighted, we are a Meta ads agency and a badged Meta agency partner, a distinction less than 1% of agencies hold.
+We spend more than $3mil/month on the platform, and we've crafted our entire business model around meeting the "green flags" outlined in this article.
 We offer a no-obligation consultation to assess your current Meta ads performance and discuss whether a partnership with us is the right fit for your brand.
 We'll review your account, identify immediate opportunities, and provide honest guidance on the best path forward, whether that's working together or taking a different approach.

 Ready to talk?